seproDev/sepro-aegisub-scripts/README.md

 ### QuickGradient
 Hotkey for generating text with a vertical gradient based on `\1c` and `\2c`.
-The clip width is dynamically calculated based on color difference and font size.
+The clip strip height is dynamically calculated based on color difference and bounding box.
-Requires SubInspector if no bounding clip is set and `sepro.color`.
+Requires `SubInspector` and `sepro.color`.

 ### AdvancedStyles
 Allows for saving and applying of "Advanced Styles".